-To fulfill our mission to end poverty and advance human rights in the developing world, AJWS makes grants to nearly 500 social change organizations focused in 19 countries in Africa, Asia, Latin America and the Caribbean.
+To fulfill our mission to end poverty and advance human rights in the developing world, AJWS makes grants to more than 500 social change organizations focused in 18 countries in Africa, Asia, Latin America and the Caribbean.
 In making grants and supporting our grantees, AJWS employs three inter-related strategies:

 We fund grassroots, regional, national and international organizations to conduct advocacy with the goal of addressing the root causes and consequences of poverty, oppression and inequality.
 These organizations work to influence individuals and institutions that have the power to change policies, laws, social norms and behaviors in order to advance the human rights of women and girls, LGBTQI+ people, indigenous communities, religious and ethnic minorities, and others.

 For example, our grantees mobilize local people at the community level to press for changes in municipal by-laws, provide legal aid to individuals and document human rights abuses.
 They also educate local and religious leaders to understand and respect human rights.
 At the national level, our grantees advocate for changes in government policy and constitutional law, litigate precedent-setting court cases, and negotiate peaceful resolutions to violent conflicts.
 By working to change minds, laws and policies, our grantees are building societies that will honor the human rights of people for generations to come.

 In addition to funding these efforts, AJWS orchestrates new advocacy opportunities to help our grantees advance their causes.
 For example, we secure meetings for them with U.S. legislators and the U.S. Department of State and we support their participation in international forums such as the UN Commission on the Status of Women and the International AIDS Conference.

 AJWS also conducts its own advocacy—urging American lawmakers, public figures and powerful global institutions and donors to support legislation, policies and funding that will advance our human rights goals.